-Houman Homayoun is an Assistant Professor of the Department of Electrical and Computer Engineering at George Mason University.
-He also holds a joint appointment with the Department of Computer Science as well as Information Science and Technology Department.
+Houman Homayoun is an Assistant Professor in the Department of Electrical and Computer Engineering at George Mason University.
+He also holds a courtesy appointment with the Department of Computer Science as well as Information Science and Technology Department.
 Houman joined GMU as a tenure-track Assistant Professor in August 2012.
 He is the director of GMU’s Accelerated, Secure, and Energy-Efficient Computing Laboratory (ASEEC).

 Volgenau School of Engineering, George Mason University